Ryan's Secret show brings awareness to male body positivity

 Diaz walked in black embellished bicycle shorts and a matching cape for the gods-themed show.

-Organizers want to bring awareness to young men who experience depression and commit suicide because of body shaming and bullying.
-They also point to steroid abuse and men who submit themselves to punishing gym routines to attain superhero bodies.
+Ryan's Secret creative director and designer Myriam Chalek wanted to bring awareness to young men who experience depression and commit suicide because of body shaming and bullying.
+She also pointed to steroid abuse and men who submit themselves to punishing gym routines to attain superhero bodies.

 “Yeah, I'm body positive, I think it's a good message to show people that you love your body, you love yourself,” said model Daniel Jean.
 "You know it's hard out there the way the media portrays you, you know, especially when you're a big guy.”